MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/visibility-options-legacy.md

 ---
 title: "Show or hide model-driven app form elements with Power Apps | MicrosoftDocs"
-description: "Learn how to display or hide from elements, such as tabs, sections, or fields" ms.custom: "" ms.date: 08/27/2020 ms.reviewer: ""
+description: "Learn how to display or hide from elements, such as tabs, sections, or columns" ms.custom: "" ms.date: 08/27/2020 ms.reviewer: ""